Green Parking Council: Green Garage Certification

 Green Garage Certification integrates 50 discrete technologies, programs and management practices into a transformational lever moving the parking industry to sustainability.
 Developed, tested and endorsed by building owners & managers, parking operators and manufacturers, like a building-specific LEED, it defines the standard for parking sustainability and the goal for parking owners and operators.
 As of early 2014, Green Garage Certification is in beta-test at 50+ North American sites; it will formally launch its version 1.0 program on June 1, 2014.

 The council is the only national body offering sustainability certification to parking facilities.
 There are 20,000 lots and garages enrolled with the council nationwide — covering more than 4.6 million parking spaces.

 Demonstrator Sites

-GPC Demonstrator Sites were launched in 2009 as precursor to Green Garage Certification to bring recognition and marketability to parking facilities deploying green approaches.
+GPC Demonstrator Sites were launched in 2009 as a precursor to Green Garage Certification to bring recognition and marketability to parking facilities deploying green approaches.
 Demonstrator Sites are offered to GPC Partners for their own or their client’s facilities.

 By 2013, 50 facilities across the North American continent were registered as Demonstrator Sites.